HSF/hsf.github.io/organization/_posts/2020/2020-09-30-packaging.md

 - Minimum versions by OS (e.g. "out-the-box" on CentOS etc), vs CMake features (what it can do)
 - Installing CMake now very easy across all platforms (inc. GitLab/Hub CI)
     - See the installing page on the website
-- Modern cmake has better CLI, so can run underlying configure/build/test/install directly through the `cmake` command
+- Modern CMake has better CLI, so can run underlying configure/build/test/install directly through the `cmake` command
 - Key CMake convention: property initialization
     - A property `MY_PROPERTY` initialized by `CMAKE_MY_PROPERTY`
 - Key tips for packaging: